frankred/jSona/README.md

 ![jSona screenshot](https://dl.dropboxusercontent.com/u/3669658/github/jSona/jsona_colorized_items.png "You Got Rick Rolled!")

 #####FILEPATH_BASED_MUSIC_INFORMATIONS
-There is the possibility to define rules to detect music informations with the help of the file path.
+There is the possibility to define rules to detect music information with the help of the file path.
 Currently there are two kind of rules {"ROOT_SUBFOLDER_LEVEL_RULE", "FILENAME_RULE"}.
 The "ROOT_SUBFOLDER_LEVEL_RULE" is a rule based on the subfolder level according to the root directory.
 With the help of the "FILENAME_RULE" you can match everything according to the filename (not file path) of the file.
 It is possible to ignore file endings and to replace underscores with a space.

 The follwing examples should help you with to use these rules.